PhilJd/tf-quaternion/README.md

 # Tensorflow Quaternion
 An implementation of quaternions for and written in tensorflow.
 Fully derivable.
-Licensed under MIT License.
+Licensed under Apache 2.0 License.

 **Note: This project is currently in alpha status.
-Some functions have not even been tested yet.**
-**Most of the ToDos should be done by the 5th of April.  **
+Some functions have not even been tested yet.
+Most of the ToDos should be done by the 5th of April.**

 The tfquaternion module provides an implementation of quaternions as a tensorflow graph.
 The quaternion value can either be represented as `tf.Tensor` or `tf.Variable`.